IGPenguin/mobile-toolkit/README.md

 ### 📸 iscreenshot
 * `iscreenshot` Save screenshot to ~/Desktop
-* `iscreenshot -a` to take screenshot on all connected devices
+* `iscreenshot -a` Take screenshot on all connected devices

 ### 🎥 irecord
 * Run QuickTime and open video source picker (so you can choose a device right away)